EPIC-guide/epic-guide.github.io/_life/money-americans.md

     -   [Sources and further reading](#sources-and-further-reading)
     -   [Glossary of abbreviations](#glossary-of-abbreviations)

-## Who is financially a “US person”?
+## Who is financially a "US person"?

 The exact answer depends on which agency and regulation you're asking about.
 But generally, all US citizens irrespective of residence are US persons; anyone who the